-- Grade Point Average: Maintaining a minimum 2.0 every term. - Grade Point Average: Maintaining a 2.0 cumulative grade point average (GPA) - Pace: Earning credit for at least 66.67 percent of the credits attempted each term. - Maximum Timeframe: Graduating with no more 150 percent of the credits required to complete a degree or certificate.
+- Grade Point Average: Maintaining a minimum 2.0 every term. - Grade Point Average: Maintaining a 2.0 cumulative grade point average (GPA). - Pace: Earning credit for at least 66.67 percent of the cumulative credits attempted.

 If a student does not meet SAP standards, a notification will be sent to their OCCC email address.